malbecker/Saltomics/PopGen.md

 minor allele frequency (maf) = 0.1
 missing data (max-missing) = allow 10% missing data minimum quality (minQ) = 30
-minimum depth for a genotype, below which an individual is marked as having missing data (minDP) = 10 minimum average depth for a site, below which is it marked as missing data (--min-meanDP) = 10

 "